 Then, after the French Revolution, the building received a new purpose.
 It became a place that honors people who shaped the nation.
 The inscription above the entrance expresses this idea: “Aux grands hommes, la patrie reconnaissante” – to great people, from a grateful nation.

-Today, the Pantheon in Paris holds the tombs of figures such as Voltaire, Victor Hugo, Alexandre Dumas, and Marie Curie.
+Today, the Pantheon holds the tombs of figures such as Voltaire, Victor Hugo, Alexandre Dumas, and Marie Curie.
 Because of this, the monument represents a place of memory where literature, science, and politics meet.

 What to See Inside the Paris Pantheon